Augmented reality (AR), the less immersive cousin of virtual reality (VR), is taking off.

 One other big advantage of the roll-out of AR is the opportunity for retailers to collect extensive data on the consumers interacting with their brand, as these platforms involve a significant degree of access to personal information.
 For consumers, it could mean a better shopping experience with their favorite brands.

-“As technology advances and AR becomes more powerful, we can reasonably expect to see an even higher level of personalization of the in-store experience,” said Coyne.
+“As technology advances and AR becomes more powerful, we can reasonably expect to see an even higher level of personalization of the in-store experience,” says Coyne.
 “There is no doubt that technological innovations will continue to play a huge role in how consumers experience retail.”